Madhan Bob

 S. Krishnamoorthy (19 October 1953 – 2 August 2025), professionally known as Madhan Bob, was an Indian actor and comedian, appearing in many Tamil films in supporting roles.
 Madhan Bob was known for his amusing facial expressions, laughter and protruding eyeballs, inspiration for which he took from Kaka Radhakrishnan.
 He appeared in the popular Sun TV comedy show Asatha Povathu Yaaru? as one of the judges.

 Early life

 Madhan was named by his parents as Krishnamoorthy.
-He was born as the eighth child in his family.
+He was born on 19 October 1953 as the eighth child in his family.
 Madhan insisted that he had sufficient time to engage in self learning by honing skills and mastering his craft and body language including self-hypnotism.
 He had revealed that he wanted to maximise the learning capacity from his younger days by plying his trade playing musical instruments in order to keep himself busy and occupied.
 He also learnt other facets such as yoga and heavyweight boxing.
 He also reportedly dealt with issues pertaining to stammer, but he himself redeemed himself from the stuttering largely due to his sound knowledge of self-hypnotism.